Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Rain in Paris| ©Peter Secan

-Take a guided tour of Paris
+Take a private tour of Paris

-Paris is a city best explored on foot, so you'll want to bring comfortable walking shoes.
+Paris is a city best explored on foot, so you'll want to pack comfortable walking shoes.
 Although many mistakenly believe that you should "dress up" completely to visit this European city, the truth is that you don't have to dress up every time you go out.

-Things to know before visiting in June
+Things you should know before visiting in June

-Arts et Métiers station of the Paris Metro| ©Clicsouris
+Arts et Métiers station of the Paris subway| ©Clicsouris

-Arts et Métiers station of the Paris Metro| ©Clicsouris
+Arts et Métiers station of the Paris subway| ©Clicsouris

-You should know before you go that, unlike May, when the tourist season is still starting to ramp up, June sees the start of peak visits, which means you'll have plenty of company around the city.
-So it also pays to know how to get around Paris, especially using the Paris metro.
-That's why you should book accommodation well in advance, especially as special events and holidays approach.
+You should know before you go that, unlike Paris in May**, when the tourist season is still starting to ramp up, June sees the start of peak visits, which means you'll have plenty of company around the city.
+So it pays to know how to get around Paris, especially using the Paris metro.